OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 If a password is being used to protect keys then the [password strength](http://en.wikipedia.org/wiki/Password_strength) should be sufficient for the strength of the keys it is protecting.

 When 3DES is used, ensure `K1 != K2 != K3`, and the minimum key length must be `192 bits` .

-### Use approved cryptographic modes

-In general, you should not use AES, DES or other symmetric cipher primitives directly.
-[NIST approved modes](http://csrc.nist.gov/groups/ST/toolkit/BCM/current_modes.html) should be used instead.

-**Note:** Do not use [ECB mode](http://en.wikipedia.org/wiki/Block_cipher_modes_of_operation#Electronic_codebook_.28ECB.29) for encrypting lots of data (the other modes are better because they chain the blocks of data together to improve the data security).

 ### Custom Algorithms